bnb-chain/zkbnb/docs/technology.md

 ZkBAS provides relative fast finality speed within 10 minutes.

-## Instant confirmationsion ZkBS
+## Instant confirmation ZkBS
 Even though time to finality is about 10 minutes, it does not affect the usability of the network.
 The state transition happens immediately once the block been proposed on ZkBAS.
-The rollup operations are totally transparent to most users, users can make further transfers without waitting.
+The rollup operations are totally transparent to most users, users can make further transfers without waiting.

 ## Censorship resistance
 Committer will execute transactions, produce batches.
 While this ensures efficiency, it increases the risk of censorship